-EXTRA: The Deadliest Mass Shooting In Modern US History
+EXTRA: The Deadliest Mass Shooting in Modern US History

 Today, America is reeling from what looks to be the worst mass shooting in its history.
-A gunman opened fire during a concert at Las Vegas' Mandalay Bay Hotel yesterday and the death toll is currently 59 with an astonishing 527 injured and currently being treated in hospitals throughout Las Vegas.
-Tell Me It's Going To be OK co-hosts Mia Freedman and Amelia Lester recorded this special episode to debrief on the deadliest mass shooting in US history and gun laws that desperately need a change.
+A gunman opened fire during a concert at Las Vegas' Mandalay Bay Hotel yesterday, and the death toll is currently 59 with an astonishing 527 injured and currently being treated in hospitals throughout Las Vegas.
+Mia and Amelia recorded this special episode to debrief on the deadliest mass shooting in US history, and gun laws that desperately need a change.

 Show Notes